aptos-labs/developer-docs/docs/standards/fungible-asset.md

 To address these questions, the standard has been expanded to define primary and secondary stores.

-- Each account owns only one undeletable primary store for each type of FA, the address of which is derived in a deterministic manner from the account address and metadata object address.
+- Each account owns only one non-deletable primary store for each type of FA, the address of which is derived in a deterministic manner from the account address and metadata object address.
 If primary store does not exist, it will be created if FA is going to be deposited by calling functions defined in `primary_fungible_store.move`
 - Secondary stores do not have deterministic addresses and are theoretically deletable.
 Users are able to create as many